evgeniikozhanov/knuth_morris_pratt_algorithm/README.md

 # Knuth-Morris-Pratt algorithm

-It's just my first module in C for Python.
+It's just a small module in C for Python.

-The module implement Knuth-Morris-Pratt algorithm for string matching.
+The module implements Knuth-Morris-Pratt algorithm for string matching.

-Example of using:
+The example of using:

 ```
 >> import knuth_morris_pratt_algorithm